tom-padzik/tandemite/README.md

 Po pobraniu:

 1. trzeba skopiować .env-example -> .env
 2. composer install
 3. php artisan migrate --seed

+   WARN  The SQLite database does not exist: database/database.sqlite.

+   Would you like to create it?

+   oczywiście zaznaczyć - **Yes**.

 4. php artisan serve

 urls